joshtynjala/actionscript-3.0-developers-guide/user-interaction/working-with-menus/menu-basics.md

 letter is the first character in the label, but if you assign a mnemonic to the menu item, then the significant character becomes the designated letter.
-If two items in a menu have the same significant character (whether or not a mnemonic has been assigned), then the user’s keyboard interaction with the menu changes slightly.
+If two items in a menu have the same significant character (whether or not a mnemonic has been assigned), then the user's keyboard interaction with the menu changes slightly.
 Instead of pressing a single letter to select the menu or command, the user must press the letter as many times as necessary to highlight the desired item and then press the enter key to complete the selection.
 To maintain a